Pat Corley

-Pat Corley (June 1, 1930 – September 11, 2006) was an American actor who portrayed bar owner Phil on the CBS sitcom Murphy Brown from 1988 to 1996.
+Pat Corley (June 1, 1930 – September 11, 2006), born "Cleo Pat Corley," was an American actor who portrayed bar owner Phil on the CBS sitcom Murphy Brown from 1988 to 1996.
 He also had a recurring role as Chief Coroner Wally Nydorf on the television drama Hill Street Blues (1981–87) and supporting roles in a number of films, including Night Shift (1982), Against All Odds (1984), and Mr. Destiny (1990).

 Early life

-Corley was born Cleo Pat Corley in Dallas, Texas, the son of Ada Lee (née Martin) and R.L.
+Cleo Pat Corley was born in Dallas, Texas, on June 1, 1930, the son of Ada Lee (née Martin) and R.L.
 Corley.
 He got his start in the entertainment business as a teenage ballet dancer for the Stockton Ballet where he performed for three seasons.
 While serving in the U.S. Army during the Korean War, Corley helped put on entertainment shows for the brass while stationed in France.
-After his honorable discharge, he entered Stockton College on the G.I.
+After his honourable discharge, he entered Stockton College on the G.I.
 Bill where he met his future second wife, Iris Carter, a younger student, champion debater and a locally acclaimed actress.